John Grierson: Canada

 In 1938, Grierson was invited by the Canadian government to study the country's film production.
 Grierson sailed at the end of May in 1938 for Canada and arrived on 17 June.
 Grierson met with the Prime Minister, William Lyon Mackenzie King and also spoke with many important figures across Canada, they were all in agreement of the importance of film in reducing sectionalism and in promoting the relationship of Canada between home and abroad.
-The head of the Motion Picture Bureau for Canada, Frank Bagdley, did not appreciate Grierson's assessment and criticism of the films made by the Bureau which was that they focused too much on Canada as a place to holiday.
+The head of the Motion Picture Bureau for Canada, Frank Badgley, did not appreciate Grierson's assessment and criticism of the films made by the Bureau which was that they focused too much on Canada as a place to holiday.
 Grierson delivered his report on government film propaganda and the weaknesses he had found in Canadian film production; his suggestion was to create a national coordinating body for the production of films.
 An abridged version of the report ran to 66 pages, which was prepared by August in London.
 Grierson returned to Britain but was invited back to Canada on 14 October 1938; he returned in November.